MatanAdar/AquaGuardian/README.md

 - **Patient Engagement:** Patients reported higher levels of engagement and motivation compared to existing rehabilitative games.
 - **Positive Outcomes:** The immersive and enjoyable nature of the game led to longer play sessions, which are crucial for effective rehabilitation.

-## Conclusion and Future Work
+## Conclusion

 **Aqua Guardian** has demonstrated its potential as a valuable tool in stroke rehabilitation.
 The game not only provides therapeutic benefits but also makes the rehabilitation process more enjoyable for patients.
-Future enhancements could include:

-- **Pause Functionality:** Allowing patients to take breaks without losing progress.
-- **Scoring System:** Introducing a scoring system to track progress and motivate continued improvement.

 ---